LeszekSadkowski/warsztat_1/README.md

-# warsztat_1
+# workshop 1
-w tym pliku rysowane są literki svg z wypełnieniem
+in this file svg letters with filling are drawn